Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.5.7 =
+* Fix: reCAPTCHA fields were including an additional = character in the HTML.
+This may have caused conflicts with other libraries.

 = 5.5.6 =
 * Fix: Duplicating a form action without a rich text editor would trigger a JavaScript error after succeeding.
 * Fix: Submit button style rules were not applying when using the Twenty Twenty One theme.